kathyxuyy/a5-api-kathyxuyy/README.md

 representing a given US address.
-The report should be written in R-markdown, and given a valid address, it should compile to an html file that includes the federal, state, and county level representatives, and summary information about the state's members of the House of Representatives.
+The report should be written in R-markdown, and given a valid address, it should compile to an html file that includes the federal, state, and county level representatives (meaning sense "representing you"), and summary information about the state's Representatives (meaning "members of the [House of Representatives](https://en.wikipedia.org/wiki/United_States_House_of_Representatives)").
 The final report markdown file should compile for different addresses: if you pick an address in any state and recompile, it will show the representatives for that address.